Soham-2411/ScholarAid/README.md

 Presenting the third feature of the app - 'Flip N Focus'

 Parents and the tutors of the students will get a daily report with details like :- in screen time , in app time , time when phone is not used off etc via sms.
+The number is being saved in the profile section of the app and when the student ends the sesssion in the phone , a sms will be received by the numbers that are saved with the details such as in screen time , in app time , time when phone is not used off etc.

 ### Virtual Connect
 Teachers and students need a platform to connect with each other.
 In this feature the student can pay for a private teacher (displayed in the app) to teach him concepts via video call/one on one chat.
 Payment can be done through normal cash or through Smartcoins which is a blockchain based payment system in our app.